Estipite: Form

 “A supporting member, square or rectangular in section, and formed of multiple elements: pyramids and truncated prisms, parallelepipeds, superimposed foliage, medallions, garlands, bouquets, festoons.
 The ornament is all vegetable, applied to geometric forms”.

 Capitals

 The capitals usually highlight the line of a broken cornice and are unabridged.
-Or may be connected to another estipite by a horizontal entablature.
+They may be connected to another estipite by a horizontal entablature.
 The capital for esiplite pilasters are typically Corinthian.
 There are deviations to this.
 For example, decorations of vegetation and cherub heads take the place of the Corinthian capital in Capilla del Sagrario for the Cathedral of Segovia by Jeronimo de Balbas.

 Double Columns

 Similar to Baroque styling with the use of double columns, the double estipites is a feature in some Churrigueresque buildings.

 Alongside other styles

 Estipies were utilized between Ultra-Baroque and the rise of Neo-Classical styles.
 Therefore, even though estipites are distinct in style, they are sometimes used alongside Solomonic and classical columns.
 A good example of this is San Francisco Acatepec in Puebla.